mtumilowicz/java12-io-socket-client-server-workshop/README.md

     ```
 * `ServerSocket` is a `java.net` class that provides a system-independent implementation of the server side of a
 client/server socket connection
+    * useful constructors
+        ```
+        public ServerSocket(int port) throws IOException {
+            this(port, 50, null);
+        }
+        ```
+        ```
+        public ServerSocket(int port, int backlog) throws IOException {
+            this(port, backlog, null);
+        }
+        ```
+        * backlog (the default is 50) requested maxim
+            * note that HTTP/1.1 uses persistent connections by default and until the client
+          disconnects we keep the TCP/IP connection open - blocking any new clients
     * `serverSocket.accept()`
       * waits until a client starts up and requests a connection on the host and port of this server
       * returns a new `Socket` which is bound to the same local port and has its remote address
       and remote port set to that of the client when a connection is successfully established

-* This value (the
-  default is 50) caps the maximum number of pending connections that can wait in a
-  queue.
-Above that number, they are rejected.
-To make matters worse, we pretend to
-  implement HTTP/1.1 which uses persistent connections by default.
-Until the client
-  disconnects we keep the TCP/IP connection open just in case, blocking new clients.
-* also uses a thread per
-  connection, but threads are recycled when a client disconnects so that we do not pay
+* `Step9_ThreadPoolServerAnswer` - uses a thread per connection, but threads are recycled when a client
-  the price of thread warm up for every client
+disconnects (no thread warm up for every client)
-  * This is pretty much how all popular
-    servlet containers like Tomcat and Jetty work, managing 100 to 200 threads in a pool
+* this is pretty much how servlet containers like Tomcat work, managing 200 threads in a pool
   by default.
-Tomcat has the so-called NIO connector that handles some of the operations
+  * note that Tomcat has the so-called NIO connector that handles some of the operations
     on sockets asynchronously, but the real work in servlets and frameworks built
-    on top of them is still blocking.
+    on top of them is still blocking
-  * This means that traditional applications are inherently
+  * this means that traditional applications are inherently
     limited to a couple thousand connections, even built on top of modern servlet
-    containers.

-* On 64 bit JVM 1.8, each
-  thread consumes 1,024 KB of RAM by default (see -Xss flag).
-A thousand concurrent
-  connections, even idle, mean 1,000 threads and about 1 GB of stack space.
-Now, do
-  not be confused, stack space is independent from heap space, so your application will
-  consume far more than this a gigabyte

-* A thread pool has many advantages over simply creating
-  threads on demand:
-  * Thread is already initialized and started, therefore you do not have to wait or
-  warm up, reducing client latency.
-  * We put a sharp limit on the total number of threads running in our system so
-  that we can safely reject connections under peak load rather than crashing.
-  * A thread pool has a configurable queue that can temporarily hold short peaks of
-  load.
-  * If both the pool and queue are saturated, there is also a configurable rejection
-  policy (error, running in client thread instead, etc.).

-* Servlet 3.0 specification made it possible to write scalable applications on top of asynchronous
-  servlets.
-The idea is to decouple the processing request from the container
-  thread.
-Whenever the application wants to send the response, it can do it from any
-  thread at any point in time.
-The original container thread that picked up the request
-  might be already gone or it might be handling some other request.
-This is a revolutionary
-  idea; however, the rest of the application must be built this way.
-Otherwise,
-  the application is more responsive (the container thread pool is almost never saturated),
-  but if there is another user thread that must process that request, we just shifted
-  the problem of thread explosion into a different place.
-When the number of threads
-  reaches several hundred or a few thousand, the application begins to misbehave; for
-  example, it begins responding slowly due to frequent garbage collection cycles and
-  context switching.
+    containers
 * tomcat: The standard executor internally uses a java.util.concurrent.ThreadPoolExecutor
     * http://tomcat.apache.org/tomcat-9.0-doc/config/executor.html